 OTHER EXCELLENT AFFORDABLE ANDROID SMARTPHONES

-It would be foolish not to add the recently released OnePlus Nord to any list of excellent affordable Android devices even with some regional restrictions.
+It would be foolish not to add the recently released OnePlus Nord to any list of excellent affordable Android phones even with some regional restrictions.
 At £379 in the UK or €399 in EU markets, you get an impressive device for a low price.

 The OnePlus Nord feels more like a direct successor to the OnePlus 7T or OnePlus 7T Lite in many ways but is directly below the OnePlus 8 and 8 Pro in terms of design and features.
 You get a reasonable quad-camera setup at the rear, dual-selfie camera, big battery, gorgeous design, and an impressive 90Hz display.